 Breast reduction surgery for men removes unwanted fullness in the chest area revealing the underlying Pectoral muscle contours of the normal male chest.
 It also helps to relieve discomfort from this developmental condition.
 It can improve self-image.
 At our Shadyside office, Dr. Raymond A. Capone, Jr. in Pittsburgh, PA., treats many men with gynecomastia and performs male breast reduction procedures.
 For more information, call our Shadyside office at (412) 363-6626 or book an appointment online to effortlessly schedule a consultation with Dr. Capone today!

 Puberty, aging and certain health conditions can create unwanted fullness in male breast tissue.
 This swollen tissue is known as gynecomastia, and is much more common than you may think.
 Dr. Capone has years of experience performing male breast reduction to create the firmer, flatter chest men want to feel more confident in their appearance.
-Consider a free evaluation with Dr. Capone today!
+Consider an evaluation with Dr. Capone today!

 Gynecomastia is enlarged breast tissue in men that forms under the nipple.
 It’s not a critical or dangerous condition, but it can be embarrassing.
 Although the enlargement may be bigger on one side versus the other, in most cases, both breasts are affected.